 Jason Lancaster is the editor and founder of TundraHeadquarters.com.
-He has nearly a decade of dealership experience buying, selling, and maintaining vehicles, and much of that time was spent working at Ford and Toyota dealerships.
+He has nearly a decade of experience on the retail side of the auto industry, and another decade of experience of the part and accessory side of the industry.

 Not everyone is comfortable hacking together their own custom electric pickup truck conversion.
 The technology used in this type of vehicle is often unfamiliar to even the most dedicated gearhead.
 It can also take a lot of time, garage space, money, and trial and error to accomplish…items not always in plentiful supply for people who lead busy lives.

 Fortunately, there are a number of companies that now offer turnkey electric conversions directed at pickup truck owners.
 Both the United States and Canada have seen an explosion of entrepreneurs tuned into the electric vehicle movement.
 These organizations offer professional installations of a complete electric driveline, along with service plans and warranties to help preserve peace of mind while tooling down the highway.